 The Commander's Key Support Program (CKSP) Desk Guide was created to provide a foundation for Commanders (CC), Key Support Mentors (KSM) and Key Support Liaisons (KSL) to establish and participate in an effective CKSP.
-As an official unit readiness program, the CKSP was designed to enhance family readiness, resilience and connectedness throughout the military life cycle and particularly during deployments and permanent change of station (PCS).
-The goal is to have a Commander's Key Support (CKS) Team in every unit to support spouses/families through information and referral services.
+As an official unit readiness program, the CKSP was designed to enhance family readiness, adaptability and connectedness throughout the military life cycle and particularly during deployments and permanent change of station (PCS).
+The goal is to ensure every unit has a Commander's Key Support (CKS) Team, dedicated to supporting spouses and families through information and referral services.